Eisner & Iger: S. M. Iger Studio

 Eisner sold his share of company stock to Iger in late 1939 or early 1940 in order to leave and launch The Spirit.

 With Eisner gone, Iger continued as a packager under the company name the S. M. Iger Studio, hiring Ruth Roche as an editor in 1940.
-Ruthe was elevated to partner in 1945, with some sources claiming the studio then became known as the Roche-Iger Studio.
+Roche was elevated to partner in 1945, with some sources claiming the studio then became known as the Roche-Iger Studio.

 A number of notable creators stayed on at the company after Eisner left, including Alex Blum, Toni Blum, Nick Cardy, Louis Cazeneuve, Fletcher Hanks, Charles Nicholas, Bob Powell, and George Tuska.
 Other creators who packaged comics for the Iger Studio include Matt Baker, Al Feldstein, Dick Giordano, Jack Kamen, Joe Kubert, Al Plastino, Don Rico, and Superman co-creator Jerry Siegel.
 Female artists Toni Blum, Nina Albright, Ruth Atkinson, Ann Brewster, Fran Hopper, Lily Renée, and Marcia Snyder also worked for the studio, presumably getting a foot in the door thanks to Roche.

 From 1946 to 1950, the studio packaged "Pre-Trend" material for EC Comics.
 From 1947 to 1954, the Iger Studio packaged comics for the Canadian publisher Superior, and from 1954 to 1958, it packaged material for Ajax-Farrell titles.
 (According to Who's Who of American Comic Books, Iger was co-owner of Superior from 1945 to c.
 1956, and co-owner of Ajax-Farrell with Robert W. Farrell from 1946 to 1958.)